baharmon/3d-modeling-course/section-elevations.md

 wholly in tact in another.
 You can quickly create and manipulate section/elevations to export for rendering and other uses without permanently changing your model.

 First, you will select which windows you wish to 'clip'.
-Navigate to your clipping plane properties visibility tab > clipping plane
+Find the Clipping Plane Properties under the `Visibility tab > Clipping Plane`.
+Select the viewport you wish to take your section or elevation view from.

+Draw your clipping plane in the appropriate viewport.
+Make sure it is larger than your building.
+You can drag the plane forward and backward, up and down and see your building appear and disappear behind the plane.